-Petra Hand works with Prizes and Special Programs at The Kavli Foundation in a dual role as a program specialist and a program manager for the Fred Kavli Science Center in Norway.
-She manages programmatic operations, partner relations, grants and contracts, and implementation of strategic priorities – always with an eye towards strong collaborations and international cooperation.
+Petra Hand serves as The Kavli Prize manager and a liaison for the Fred Kavli Knowledge Center in Norway.
+In this dual role, she manages programmatic operations, partner relations, grants and contracts, and implementation of strategic priorities – always with an eye towards strong collaborations and international cooperation.

-Petra began her career at the United Nations, serving 10 years as a senior political and humanitarian affairs officer, and advisor to Under-Secretary-General for Political Affairs (2004-08), to UN-African Union Joint Chief Mediator for the Darfur Peace Process (2008-10), to Special Representative of the Secretary-General for Afghanistan (2010-11) and to Deputy Special Representative of the Secretary-General for Iraq (2013-15).
-Her work coordinating massive humanitarian relief efforts and mediating complex political conflicts took her to over 40 countries across four continents – with the beauty of Afghanistan being her favorite.
-She was recognized as a system’s thinker and built successful alliances for peace by partnering government, nonprofit, industry and community stakeholders – an aspiration she maintains for all her endeavors to this day.
+Petra began her career at the United Nations, serving 10 years as a political and humanitarian affairs officer, and top aide to Under-Secretary-General for Political Affairs (2004-08), to Joint UN-African Union Chief Mediator for the Darfur Peace Process (2008-10), to Special Representative of the Secretary-General for Afghanistan (2010-11) and to Deputy Special Representative of the Secretary-General for Iraq (2013-15).
+Her work coordinating large-scale humanitarian relief efforts and mediating complex political conflicts took her to over 40 countries across four continents – with the beauty of Afghanistan being her favorite.
+She was recognized as a system’s thinker and built successful alliances for peace by partnering government, nonprofit, industry, and community stakeholders – an aspiration she maintains for all her endeavors to this day.

-Petra’s visible love for people, cultures, and travel stem from the limitations of growing up in communist Czechoslovakia.
-She loves networking; please reach out to connect!
+Petra’s pulpable love for people, cultures, and travel stem from the limitations of growing up in communist Czechoslovakia.
+She loves meeting people; please reach out to connect!
 She celebrates her U.S. citizenship by actively serving her local community (board member of UN Women LA, LA World Affairs Council Young Professionals, IVCLA Young Professionals, and board chair of UN Association–USA Young Professionals San Fernando Valley).
 She is also the artist behind the Peaceful Eyes project.
+She fancies herself a stand-up comedy connoisseur and a stained-glass dilettante.
 Petra holds a master’s degree from Tufts University, The Fletcher School of Law and Diplomacy, and a Women in Leadership certificate from Cornell University.
 She is fluent in six languages, well, seven if you count “dog whispering.”